Skip content

 Investors should be more hands-on in protecting workers’ rights

-Chandler Thornton Product Insights Lead Chandler Thornton
+Chandler Thornton Content Marketing Lead Chandler Thornton

 Investors and financial institutions are facing increasing demands to influence supply chain environmental, social, and governance (ESG) due diligence practices.
 Given major changes to the regulatory landscape and increasing headlines about human rights violations in supply chains, financial actors are expected to be more hands-on with investee companies than ever before.